elm/compiler/CONTRIBUTE.md

 # Contributing to Elm

-Thanks helping with the development of Elm! **Here's how you can help.**
+Thanks helping with the development of Elm!
+This document describes the basic standards for opening pull requests:

-## Opening a PR
+## Branches

-The master branch of Elm is used for tagging releases, and the dev branch is where the most active development occurs.
+  * The master branch of Elm is for tagging previous releases and non-breaking changes, like bug fixes.
+This branch is handy for folks who want to build the most recent public release from source.

+  * The dev branch is where the most active development occurs.
+    It is the home of the next release of the compiler so new features and improvements get merged there.

+## Opening a pull request

 **Please open PRs against the [dev branch of Elm](http://github.com/evancz/elm/tree/dev) whenever possible.** Changes that